Skip to main content

 • Contact each collection society individually and directly to update your publishing information

-• Register your works directly with each society under your new administration arrangement
+• Register your works directly with each society under your new administrator

 • Monitor which societies have completed the updates